dec32/sekiro-battle-instinct/README.md

 # Battle Instinct

-Battle Instinct is a MOD for *Sekiro: Shadow Dies Twice*.
+Battle Instinct is a MOD for *Sekiro: Shadows Die Twice*.
 It gives players the ability to use combat arts and prosthetic tools with **motion inputs**, without manually switching between them.

-The MOD supports both MNK and gamepads.
+The MOD supports both keyboard and mouse, and gamepads (supporting both XInput and DualSense natively).

 ## Install

-Click link below to download the MOD.
+Download the MOD via the link below.

 [![[DOWNLOAD]](https://img.shields.io/badge/DOWNLOAD-battle--instinct.zip-blue)](https://github.com/dec32/sekiro-battle-instinct/releases/latest/download/battle-instinct.zip)